 Here is K-L divergence for only “small” feasible sets (those with fewer than 4.85165210^{8} elements in the feasible set).
 This lets us zoom in on the distributions where they start to broaden out.

 In summary

-Large feasible sets are consistently more self-similar than small ones.
+Large feasible sets are consistently more self-similar than small ones, regardless of the metric of similarity used.